 The first thing you'll notice is that the Instant Pot comes in 3-, 6-, and 8-quart options.
 For most of you, 6 quarts will be just fine.
 It's the capacity you'll need to make a batch of beef stew or chicken soup.
-If you find you often double up on the chili recipe so you can stockpile meals for weeknights, spring for a larger 8-quart model.
+If you find you often double up on the chili recipe so you can stockpile meals for weeknights or you have a large family, spring for the bigger 8-quart model.
 We'd say avoid the mini unless you're cooking for one or two and are already comfortable scaling down recipes.

 What's the Difference Between All the Instant Pot Models?

 The original and least expensive option, the Lux only has one pressure option: high.
 But that's OK.
 We know it's often tempting to go for more features, but in our opinion the chief benefit of the Instant Pot is its ability to make dishes like country-style spareribs and brisket so quickly that you can serve them up on a school night.
 And to do that all you need is high pressure.
 If your budget is tight, this is likely your best choice.
 It does have slow-cook, sauté, rice, and steam settings, so you can still play around with what else the Instant Pot can do.

 As you move up to the Duo, you get a low-pressure setting in addition to the high-pressure one.
 The gentler pressure level is best for things like custards, cakes, or even veggies.
 But ask yourself this: Are you really going to "bake" a cake that won't brown, or pressure cook your broccoli when you can microwave it in just five minutes?
 One valid reason to step up to the Duo: It can double as a yogurt maker.
 Just don't be swayed by that unless you're serious about making your own yogurt.